 The Imaginative Conservative applies the principle of appreciation to the discussion of culture and politics—we approach dialogue with magnanimity rather than with mere civility.
 Will you help us remain a refreshing oasis in the increasingly contentious arena of modern discourse?
 Please consider donating now.

-Editor’s Note: The featured image is “The Resurrection (c.
-1463–5), by Piero della Francesca, courtesy of Wikimedia Commons.
+The featured image is “The Resurrection (c.
+1463–5), by Piero della Francesca and is in the public domain, courtesy of Wikimedia Commons.